 www.twitter.com – Any business should be on Twitter, not just jerky makers.
 Twitter gives you a good pulse on the jerky and other industries.

-www.facebook.com – It is important to be on Facebook, currently the largest social media web site in the world.
+www.facebook.com – It is essential to be on Facebook, currently the world’s largest social media website.
 Facebook can be very good, but it’s arguably too large.

-It seems easily, the most common way on raising funds to start a jerky company is using Kickstarter.
+The most common way of raising funds to start a jerky company is using Kickstarter.
+Another alternative is Go Fund Me.
 For example, let’s say you need $15,000.
 You set an exact target date to achieve $15,000 from any potential backers.
-You need to reach the entire $15,000 on the date that you committed.
-If you miss the deadline, you get nothing, and the campaign ends.
+You need to reach the entire $15,000 on the date you committed.
+You get nothing if you miss the deadline and the campaign ends.

 Generally, you would make a short video that sells your jerky above the rest.
-If you succeed, in repayment to the financial backers, you could offer some sort of six month jerky supply as an example.
+If you succeed in repayment to the financial backers, you could offer some jerky in exchange for compensation later.

 We are sticklers here at Jerky Ingredients in that the flavor name should match the actual flavor.
 Many jerky makers in our jerky reviews have lost one taste rating only because the flavor name does match the actual flavor itself, regardless of how good the taste is.

 While a pure technicality, this taste rating deduction can be avoided by appropriately naming your jerky flavor.
 If you name your jerky flavor Hot, then have a reasonable amount of heat.
 Otherwise, just name the flavor Spicy.
 If you name your jerky flavor Peppered, have a detectable level of black pepper, a garlic flavor should have a noticeable garlic taste present, etc. Think of it as somebody eating jerky blindfolded and being asked to guess the flavor name.